 The Audi MMI Navigation Plus Package includes a navigation system with voice command functionality, a 14-speaker, 505-watt Bang & Olufsen sound system, HD Radio, SiriusXM Traffic and a rear parking camera.
 Also included is Audi Connect, which brings in-car internet connectivity and industry-first Google Earth integration - complete with panoramic views and high-resolution 3D satellite and aerial imagery.

 The Driver Assistance Package includes Dynamic Steering (which varies the steering ratio based on speed), adaptive cruise control and Audi Side Assist (a blind-spot monitoring system).

 The Titanium Package brings body-color exterior mirror housings, 20-inch titanium-finish wheels and a black-optic exterior appearance - including a gloss black grille surround and matte black window trim.

 For extra stopping power, carbon ceramic brakes are available as a stand-alone option.

 All RS 5 models come standard with dual front, front side, front knee and side curtain airbags in addition to traction and stability control systems and a tire-pressure monitoring system.

 As a four-passenger coupe that combines comfort with blistering acceleration and limpet-like roadholding, the RS 5 faces strong competition from a trio of rivals.
 The Mercedes-Benz C63 AMG Coupe combines traditional Mercedes stateliness with a rowdy 6.2-liter V8.
-The legendary BMW M3 offers an outstanding mix of handling prowess and every-day livability.
+The BMW M4 offers an outstanding mix of handling prowess and every-day livability.
 The Cadillac CTS-V coupe brings an advanced Magnetic Ride Control suspension and a brutally powerful 556-horsepower engine to the table.